redis/redis-doc/topics/cluster-spec.md

 * Xor constant to output CRC: 0000
 * Output for "123456789": 31C3

-14 out of 16 bit of the output of CRC16 are used (this is why there is a modulo 16384 operation in the formula above).
+14 out of 16 CRC16 output bits are used (this is why there is a modulo 16384 operation in the formula above).

-In our tests CRC16 behaved remarkably well in distributing different kind of keys evenly across the 16384 slots.
+In our tests CRC16 behaved remarkably well in distributing different kinds of keys evenly across the 16384 slots.

 **Note**: A reference implementation of the CRC16 algorithm used is available in the Appendix A of this document.